Febuary 21, 1787-Congress called for delagates to meet

 6. Showed the federal Government could intervene in state matters

-1. ALIEN ACT- REDUCED THE INFLUENCE FOREIGNERS OR RECENT IMMIGRANTS HAD ON THE U.S.
+1. ALIEN ACT- REDUCED THE INFLUENCE FOREIGNERS OR RECENT IMMIGRANTS HAD

 a.
 INCREASED RESIDENCY REQUIRMENTS FROM 5 TO 14 YEARS